 Software composition analysis (SCA): what is it and does your company need it?

 Open source is an incredible concept.
 It provides immediate access to tools without needing to reinvent the wheel every time a new project gets started.
 Thanks to open source, companies enjoy high-quality software with simpler license management, abundant support, and fewer development costs.
 These advantages mean that open source components have become almost standard in development – but tracking and securing them is critical.
 A software composition analysis (SCA) tool provides developers a chance to easily accomplish this.

-In 2019 we saw an 88% increase in application library vulnerabilities over two years, while more attacks are carried out through the exploitation of software vulnerabilities.
+In 2019 we saw an 88% increase in application library vulnerabilities over two years, while more attacks are carried out through the exploitation of those vulnerabilities.
 Companies need a software composition analysis tool to identify these vulnerabilities before hackers do.